chrisgilmerproj/brewday/README.md

 # Data

-The `data/` directory holds data used by parsers in the repo to build recipes.
-The data was gathered using Scrapy to gather info from different brewing websites.
-The scraping code exists there along with the following data dirs:
+To parse or build recipes you will need a directory that holds data for the following types:

-- `cereals/`
+- cereals
-- `hops/`
+- hops
-- `water/`
+- water
-- `yeast/`
+- yeast

-All the data is formatted in `*.json` files.
-The files are guaranteed to work with the parsers in this library.
+To help with this you can use the [BrewData](https://github.com/chrisgilmerproj/brewdata) repo.

 # Units